 This morning I plugged in my camera, and all of my photos from the last 18 months spewed out.
 I’ve been working from a Chromebook for a couple of years now, and although it’s fantastic for portability and battery life, photo editing and storage is not really its thing.
 It has been fantastic to be able to quickly scroll through photos, and edit and organise them.

 So, this morning, when I really should have been planning my work for the week or sorting our receipts or something very grown up like that, I spent a happy couple of hours sorting my photos into folders and looking at pictures of Bee and Belle, and smiling to myself at how adorable they are.
 Yesterday was Mothers’ Day of course, and Bee came down to visit for the day, so I was reminded, in between the squabbling, of just exactly how lovely they both are.
+I may even create a photobook so I can procrastinate in the flesh on a regular basis.

 Also, this morning Bee called me to tell me she has been asked to read her poetry at a festival next month.
 For money.
 Which officially makes her a professional performance poet.
 I am very proud, because I had thought it was pretty much impossible to be a poet and not live in a cardboard box, and she hasn’t even finished her degree yet.